ENHANCING SCENTS

 Our own out-breath and smell is a constant in our experience of ourselves and our feeling of self-identity, and yet (except when we have bad breath) we are totally unaware of it.

-The outgoing smell is easy to amplify by drinking something which tastes strong : coffee, whisky, chocolate, or eating a boiled egg, etc. And it's better to use one simple recognisable strong taste.
+Our out-breath and smell can be amplified by drinking something which tastes strong : coffee, whisky, chocolate, or eating a boiled egg, etc. It's better to use one simple recognisable strong taste than a mixture.

 There must be hundreds of ways of waking up our sense of smell.
-It needs to be developed creatively over a period of time, with an awareness of the different smells in your everyday life.
+It needs to be developed creatively over a period of time.
 Please experiment and give me feedback.

-Smell is an ever changing experience out of doors.
-Since practicing with scenting i have become a lot more aware of petrol smells.
+Smell is an ever-changing experience out of doors.
+Since practising with scenting i have become a lot more aware of petrol smells.
 I find this unpleasant, but i breathe them in anyway, if i'm aware of them at least i have a choice to move, or not to inhale deeply.

 Smelling in Two Different Directions